Troydavis06/Competitive-Programming-EDU/README.md

-# UIL-CS-EDU
+# Competitive-Programming-EDU

 ## Overview
-UIL-CS-EDU is a resource hub designed to support students who are beginning their journey in UIL Computer Science.
-This repository provides packets, solutions, and walkthroughs to help students understand key concepts and problem-solving techniques essential for UIL CS competitions.
-These problems do not exactly match the format of UIL problems, but they are great for developing specific skills tested by the UIL organization.
+Competitive-Programming-EDU is a resource hub designed to support students who are beginning their journey in Computer Science.
+This repository provides packets, solutions, and walkthroughs to help students understand key concepts and problem-solving techniques essential for CS competitions.

 ## Current Available Packets
 - File Input & Basics: Problems 1-7 | [Live link coming soon](https://example.com)